Drums and Moccasins – Taos Landscape Art

 Discover Sedona Landscape Paintings

 As a Sedona artist, while I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
-Creating contemporary Sedona landscape paintings and any form of Sedona art is my current direction.
+Creating vivid contemporary Sedona landscape paintings and any form of Sedona art is my current direction.